MME-Benchmarks/MME-CoT/README.md

 ## Inference
 We support running inference on MME-CoT with [VLMEvalkit](https://github.com/open-compass/VLMEvalKit).
 And then run the evaluation of each metric detailed in the [Eval](https://github.com/CaraJ7/MME-CoT#evaluation) section.

+Please first install VLMEvalKit as demonstrated in its official GitHub repo [here](https://github.com/open-compass/VLMEvalKit/blob/main/docs/en/Quickstart.md).

-Run the inference with the CoT prompt (needed for: Precision, Recall, Stability, Efficacy, Reflection Quality, and Relevance Rate):
+Then, run the inference with the CoT prompt (needed for: Precision, Recall, Stability, Efficacy, Reflection Quality, and Relevance Rate):
 ```
 USE_COT_PROMPT=1 \
 python run.py \